railwayapp/templates/postgres-basic/README.md

 ## Usage

+_This can also be done via npm/npx_:

 - Install dependencies `yarn install`
+- Init a railway project `yarn railway init`
 - Open the project in the Railway dashboard `yarn railway open`
 - Run the code `yarn start`